 All the processes and techniques of all my workshops you have wanted to try -

-but are not sure where to start.
+but were not sure where to start.

 Or maybe you need to refresh your skills.

 You will paint and stitch, incorporate polyester organza with this wonderful medium, then heat it with various tools to create fascinating textures, bowls, vessels or sculptural forms.
 You will need a sewing machine and a heat gun for the workshop.
 No aerosols or oil-based paints can be used on this workshop.

 You will work through the basics of all the creative applications for painted and unpainted Bondaweb.
 This will include foiling for T shirts, decorating book covers and creating beautiful surfaces on which to stitch, using all manner of sparkle and/or natural elements.

 Create wonderful surfaces to stitch by ironing Bondaweb onto fabric or recycled papers.

 You will also work with soldering irons to cut applique shapes.